Diet can affect the symptoms of diverticulitis. Some foods can help prevent symptoms, while others may make a flare-up worse.

 A typical Western diet is high in red meat and refined grains, and has a lower fiber content.
-A 2017 study associated this type of diet with an increased risk of diverticulitis.
+A

 However, each person is different, and some may find that particular foods worsen their symptoms.
 Anyone who notices that a certain food causes pain or a change in symptoms may wish to eliminate that food and talk to their doctor or healthcare provider.

 FODMAP is an abbreviation for fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.
 These are carbohydrate foods that research suggests can cause digestive symptoms, such as bloating, gas, and diarrhea.

 In Dietary Patterns and Whole Plant Food in Aging and Disease, the author comments that low intake of FODMAP foods may help to lower the risk and alleviate symptoms of diverticular disease.

 A 2016 hypothesis suggests that a high fiber diet, when combined with FODMAP foods, may cause excess gas, which could contribute to diverticulitis symptoms.

 - dairy foods, including milk, yogurts, and cheeses

 - legumes and pulses

 As some of these foods also contain beneficial fiber, it is important to discuss food choices and elimination with a healthcare professional.
 Each person will have different dietary needs and sensitivities, so doctors recommend individualized professional guidance.

 Research has linked higher intakes of red meat and processed meat to diverticulitis.
 One